About Closed Head Injuries

 - Respiratory Difficulty

-If a forceful impact causes a person's brain to knock against the skull, the brain will be injured as a consequence.
-This forceful impact is usually caused by a car accident, physical sports play, or some form of violence.
-A closed head injury is different than an open head injury in that no object actually pierces through the brain.
+If a forceful impact causes a person’s brain to knock against the skull, the brain will be injured as a consequence.
+This forceful impact is usually caused by a car accident, motorcycle accident, physical sports play, or some form of violence.

 *Contingent fees are charged on total recovery. **No Fee Guarantee applies in the event there is no recovery.